maxzixiaoxu/AvocadoTimeSeries/README.md

 ## Feature selection and Feature Engineering

-EDA is performed and analysis is used to encode, select, and engineer feature.
+EDA is performed and analysis is used to encode, select, and engineer features.

 ## Preprocessing
 Preprocessor transformer includes pipelines with Imputer, Scaler, OHE, PolynomialFeatures.